 SunTrust: Financial Winner

-The KBW Bank Index (I:BKX) rose slightly to close at 46.58, with all but seven of the 24 index components showing at least slight gains for the session.
+The KBW Bank Index (I:BKX) pulled back slightly to close at 51.39, with 14 of the 23 index components rounding out the week with gains.

 SunTrust's shares have now returned 72% year-to-date, following a 40% decline during 2011.

 The shares trade for 1.2 times their reported June 30 tangible book value of $26.02, and for 10 times the consensus 2013 earnings estimate of $2.78 share, among analysts polled by Thomson Reuters.
 The consensus 2012 EPS estimate $3.31.